coren-frankel/coren-frankel/README.md

 </table>

-<p align=center>I may be updating this to harvest github contributions, but I also like doing it.
+<p align=center>I may be updating this to harvest public github contributions, but I also like doing it.
 So let's drop it!</p>
 <h4 align=center>And since you asked, I recently finished reading:</h4>
 <table align=center>
   <tr>